vercel/satori/README.md

 await satori(...)
 ```

+When running in the browser or in the Node.js environment, WASM files need to be hosted and fetched before initializing. asm.js can be bundled together with the lib.
+In this case WASM should be faster.

+When running on the Node.js server, native modules should be faster.
+However there are Node.js environments where native modules are not supported (e.g. StackBlitz's WebContainers), or other JS runtimes that support WASM (e.g. Vercel's Edge Runtime, Cloudflare Workers, or Deno).

+Additionally, there are other difference between asm.js, native and WASM, such as security and compatibility.

+Overall there are many trade-offs between each choice, and it's better to pick the one that works the best for your use case.

 ### Font Embedding

 By default, Satori renders the text as `<path>` in SVG, instead of `<text>`.
 That means it embeds the font path data as inlined information, so succeeding processes (e.g. render the SVG on another platform) don’t need to deal with font files anymore.